 Many of our lawyers had substantial experience in the public sector before entering private practice.
-The team includes lawyers who formerly served as an Assistant U.S. Attorney and an Assistant New York City Attorney.
+The team includes lawyers who formerly served as an Assistant U.S. Attorney, a Chief of the Legal Counsel Division of Chicago’s Law Department and an Assistant New York City Attorney.

 Our attorneys have extensive experience in defending the kinds of claims frequently brought against government entities.
 In fact, we estimate that, over the last decade, we have defended well in excess of 300 lawsuits of this kind.

 We have found that the majority of municipal and constitutional claims can be disposed of favorably without trial.
 Our approach has always been to aggressively engage in a pretrial motion practice, including summary judgment.
 However, when necessary, our lawyers have the experience and technical training to effectively represent our clients at trial.